Carbon dating and the Shroud of Turin

 Here’s what we think we currently know:

 The Shroud of Turin once covered the bloodied corpse of a crucified man.
 The image on the shroud was created by a still unidentified process.
 It was not painted.
 From pollen and flower tests, we also know the shroud was once in or very near to Jerusalem.
-And now we even know that the shroud order stromectol mastercard could have been in Jerusalem in 33 AD.
+And now we even know that the shroud could have been in Jerusalem in 33 AD.

 Here’s what we should acknowledge that cannot ever be proved: